 2. What are cookies?

-A cookie is a small text file that is placed on the browser or hard drive of your computer (or similar device) by websites that you visit.
+Cookies are a small text files that are placed on the browser or hard drive of your computer (or similar device) by websites that you visit.
 Cookies are typically used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the particular website.

 3. What cookies do we use and why?